 Parental involvement and support is essential for making positive change.
-Some sessions may involve parent and child together or filial therapy.
-Your therapist will meet with you periodically to discuss your child's progress and to help you with effective parenting tools to help your child at home.
-You may participate in Child Parent Relationship Training to help improve your child's behavior and your confidence in handling tricky situations.
+Your input and participation in the Play Therapy experience is critical to your child's progress.
+Your therapist will meet with you periodically to discuss your child's progress and to help you with effective parenting tools.
+Our goal is to help you overcome parenting struggles and build positive, peaceful and warm connections with your child.

 How many sessions will my child need?